Most Common Fleet Maintenance Problems

 Destroyed shock mounts may result in bumpy rides.
 If you feel that your car jumps too much, even on smooth roads, then it is time you check or inspect your vehicle’s shock absorbers.
 If you think your shock absorber has already worn out, or the shock mounts are broken, replace them immediately.

 The good news is fleet maintenance can prevent serious hydraulic problems and other issues.
 And hiring professional help is easier with mobile truck wash options or a mobile car cleaning service.
 Choose a provider who comes to you!
 This convenient service will save you time and effort.
 And you can get your fleet back on the road without delay.

 Don’t wait until National Truck Driver Appreciation Week to show you value your drivers!
 Ongoing fleet maintenance proves you care about your employees’ safety on the road.
 So, if you want a well-run fleet, ensure engine problems don’t bring your operations to a halt.
 There are several reasons why an engine may not work efficiently, such as:

 - Lack of compression.
 Faulty compression often results from the improper sealing of the intake and exhaust valves.

 - Bad fuel mix.
 This can be caused by impurities in the fuel or because the system isn’t providing the right amount of fuel to the mix.

-- Overheating.
-A faulty cooling system can be due to worn out fan belts or a leak in the cooling system.
+- A faulty cooling system can be due to worn-out fan belts or a leak in the cooling system.

-Spark plugs may appear small but are essential components of your vehicle.
+Spark plugs are small but essential components of your vehicle.
 They mobilize the car by igniting compressed fuel stored in the internal combustion engine.
 The presence of misfiring spark plugs can affect engine power.
 Fuel economy also damages your vehicle’s catalytic converter.
-Fortunately, a simple replacement of this part solves the problem in an instant.
+Fortunately, a simple replacement of this part instantly solves the problem.